NomicFoundation/hardhat/docs/src/content/ignition/docs/todo/explanation.md

 # Explanation

-**Hardhat Ignition** is an infrastructure-as-code system to both deploy and, in the future, distribute smart contract systems.
+Hardhat Ignition is an infrastructure-as-code system to both deploy and, in the future, distribute smart contract systems.

-When working with **Hardhat Ignition** you define how your smart contracts should be deployed, and let it be in charge of the execution.
-This means that **Hardhat Ignition** will be responsible for sending your transactions, managing gas, handling errors and restarts, and other situations that can appear when deploying a complex system.
+When working with Hardhat Ignition you define how your smart contracts should be deployed, and let it be in charge of the execution.
+This means that Hardhat Ignition will be responsible for sending your transactions, managing gas, handling errors and restarts, and other situations that can appear when deploying a complex system.

-**Hardhat Ignition** will support your deployment with: planning tools, visualisations of the running deployment and the capability to restart partial or failed deployments.
+Hardhat Ignition will support your deployment with: planning tools, visualisations of the running deployment and the capability to restart partial or failed deployments.

-Specifying a deployment through **Hardhat Ignition** provides the option to leverage that specification in **Hardhat** tests, simplifying test setup.
-It is a goal of **Hardhat Ignition** to enable the distribution of deployments to allow Solidity developers to quickly create complex on-chain scenarios in their tests, that are not possible through forking tests (e.g. testing your contract's interaction with [Maker during an emergency shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown)).
+Specifying a deployment through Hardhat Ignition provides the option to leverage that specification in Hardhat tests, simplifying test setup.
+It is a goal of Hardhat Ignition to enable the distribution of deployments to allow Solidity developers to quickly create complex on-chain scenarios in their tests, that are not possible through forking tests (e.g. testing your contract's interaction with [Maker during an emergency shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown)).

-_**NOTE**: The current beta release focuses on deploying your local contracts, and not on distributing them._
+_NOTE: The current beta release focuses on deploying your local contracts, and not on distributing them._

 ## Understanding the Module API

-**Hardhat Ignition** achieves a separation of _what is to be deployed_ from _how it will be deployed_ through a `Future`-orientated declarative API called the **Module API**.
-In contrast to the procedural approach used in most deployment scripts, a declarative API allows **Hardhat Ignition** to statically analyse a deployment without running it.
+Hardhat Ignition achieves a separation of _what is to be deployed_ from _how it will be deployed_ through a `Future`-orientated declarative API called the Module API.
+In contrast to the procedural approach used in most deployment scripts, a declarative API allows Hardhat Ignition to statically analyse a deployment without running it.
 That analysis supports: improved validation, resuming partial deployments and efficient grouping and processing of transactions.

 ### What is a Module?

-Deployments in **Hardhat Ignition** are organized by modules.
+Deployments in Hardhat Ignition are organized by modules.
 A module is a set of related smart contracts to be deployed and, potentially, contract calls that need to be run on them (e.g. calling an `initialize()` function).

 A module is built by calling the `buildModule` function and passing it a unique name and a callback, the `moduleDefinition`.
 A common pattern is building one module per file and exporting it.